-We offer the market-leading software intelligence platform, purpose-built for the enterprise cloud.
+We offer the market-leading software intelligence platform, purpose-built for dynamic multi-cloud environments.
 As enterprises embrace the cloud to effect their digital transformation, our all-in-one intelligence platform is designed to address the growing complexity faced by technology and digital business teams.
-Our platform utilizes artificial intelligence at its core and advanced automation to provide answers, not just data, about the performance of applications, the underlying multi-cloud infrastructure, and the experience of our customers' users.
+Our platform utilizes artificial intelligence at its core and continuous automation to provide answers, not just data, about the performance of applications, the underlying hybrid cloud infrastructure, and the experience of our customers' users.
 We designed our software intelligence platform to allow our customers to modernize and automate IT operations, develop and release high quality software faster, and improve user experiences for better business outcomes.
-As a result, as of December 31, 2019, our products are trusted by more than 2,600 customers in over 80 countries in diverse industries such as banking, insurance, retail, manufacturing, travel and software.
+As a result, as of March 31, 2020, our products are trusted by more than 2,700 customers in over 80 countries in diverse industries such as banking, insurance, retail, manufacturing, travel and software.

-Today's leading companies are striving to deliver innovative, high performance digital services that expand market opportunities, to compete more effectively, and to operate with increased agility.
-Software is increasingly central to how enterprises seek to accomplish these goals.
+Today's leading companies are striving to deliver innovative, high performance digital services to expand market opportunities, compete more effectively, and operate with increased agility.
+Software is increasingly essential to how enterprises seek to accomplish these goals.
 Applications sit at the core of this software revolution and are central to the digital transformation of these enterprises-from the mission critical enterprise applications that power factories, enable trading, manage transportation networks, and run business systems to the applications that consumers use every day to bank, shop, entertain, travel, and more.